-The first tool, Thinking Questions for the Intentional Woman, will help you think about your activities and how you are spending your time.
-As you identify areas of tension, you will be able to discern areas where you can begin making the changes you desire.
+The first tool, Reflection Questions for People-Pleasers, will help you think about your activities and how you are spending your time.
+As you identify areas of tension, you will be able to find starting points for making the changes you desire.

 The second tool, 8 Tips for the Exhausted Woman, will give you strategies you can use to help you manage your time.
-You can't always control what comes your way, but you can control how you handle it.
+You can't always control what comes your way, but you can control how you respond to it.

 The third tool is my favorite - How to Say No Without the Guilt.
-The "without the guilt" part takes time practice, and courage, but in time you'll be able to give a confident "no." These examples are a place to start when you need a graceful ways to respond to someone's request.
+The "without the guilt" part takes practice and courage.
+In time, you'll be able to stop second-guessing your decisions and give a prayerful and confident "no" in order to make room for the "yes" that Jesus wants to hear you say.
+These examples are a place to start when you need a graceful ways to respond to someone's request.

-The fourth tool, Declarations for a Balanced Life, will give you statements to remember and repeat as you work on setting boundaries and keeping a healthy balance in life.
+The fourth tool, Declarations for a Balanced Life, will give you statements to remember and repeat as you work on setting better boundaries and keeping a healthy balance in your life and relationships.